 Next, I mixed the silicone oil with the resin in the mixing cup.
 I’ve seen people drop dispersing agents directly on the resin, but that didn’t seem right.

 The silicone oil is a dispersing agent, which adds multiple effects to the art piece such as lacing and cells.

-Then, I used my heat gun to work the resin into the other colors.
-I really started to make cool patterns.
+I used my heat gun to work the resin into the other colors.
+The resin art really started to make cool patterns and blend well together.

 Step 8: Move Resin Art On a Canvas

 First, I should have realized the resin would congregate to the middle of the canvas because of it’s weight; however, I didn’t until it happened.

 However, this turned out to be a good thing because it added to the unique patterns.